cktang88/Constellation/README.md

 <img src="http://i.imgur.com/XJBHvDl.png" width="200" padding = "30">

 #### Sending armies
-Any player can send armies from a given star using any road connected to that star.
-Note that this means a road connecting two stars allows armies of both stars to be sent to each other.
-Once an army is on a road, it cannot change directions.
-Two armies of different players heading in opposite directions on a road will battle when they meet.
+Armies can be sent from a star using any road connected to that star.
+Thus, two connected stars can send armies to each other.
+Armies on roads cannot change directions.
+Two hostile armies heading in opposite directions on a road will automatically battle when meeting.

 <img src="http://i.imgur.com/CXAN0F4.png" width="200" padding="30">